-Becoming a nurse at Stanford Hospital & Clinics opens up a world of professional opportunities.
+Becoming a nurse at Stanford Health Care opens up a world of professional opportunities.
 RN Voice shares the stories of individual nurses' career paths and nursing experiences.
 Learn about their career paths, opportunities at SHC they've enjoyed, and where they see their careers at one of the world's leading teaching hospitals going next.

 Teri Vidal, RN, CCRN